OXID-eSales/oxideshop-user-documentation/installation/new-installation/server-and-system-requirements.rst

        Before you can start the setup, the system checks whether the system requirements are met.

-       Under :guilabel:`Server Configuration`, the *Apache mod_rewrite Module* bay be marked as defective, even with the *mod_rewrite* extension installed.
+       Under :guilabel:`Server Configuration`, the *Apache mod_rewrite Module* may be marked as defective, even with the *mod_rewrite* extension installed.

        Often, one of the reasons for this is the setting for *AllowOverride* in the Apache vhost configuration.

-       If you have Apache 2.3.9, ensure that the *AllowOverride* parameter has the value *None*.

 * Cryptographically-sufficient configuration